Sandyjayani/data-engineering-project/DOCUMENTATION.md

 # Terraform
-Terraform is used to set up the configuration for deploying AWS infrastructure, structured using modules.
-The files are organized to manage different parts of a data pipeline, specifically focusing on extraction, transformation, and the setup of permanent resources.
+Terraform is used to set up the configuration for deploying the AWS infrastructure, structured using modules.
+The files are organized to manage different parts of the data pipeline, specifically focusing on extraction, transformation, and the setup of permanent resources.

 ## Main Files